 About this book

 Data science is also important because once we start dealing with large and complex datasets, especially if they are collected from human subjects, the ethical considerations for use of the data and the way we think about the potential harms to individuals and communities from the research that we do changes quite a bit.
-For example, considerations of potential harms need to go beyond just issue related to privacy and protection of private information.
+For example, considerations of potential harms need to go beyond just issues related to privacy and the protection of private information.
 These are of course important, but some of the harms of large-scale data analysis may befall individuals who are not even in the data.
 For example, individuals who share certain traits or characteristics of the individuals who are included in the data.
 Another potential issue comes from not considering individuals who were not included in the data.
-The way in which large biomedical datasets are being collected and the implications of the decisions made in designing these studies have profound implications for the ways in which the conclusions apply to individuals across society.
+How large biomedical datasets are being collected and the implications of the decisions made in designing these studies have profound implications for how the conclusions apply to individuals across society.

 Taken together, these factors make data science an important and central part of contemporary scientific research.
 However, learning about data science can be challenging, even daunting.
 How can neuroimaging researchers productively engage with these topics?
 This brings us to our next topic – the intended audience for this book.